bence-toth/yup-nope/README.md

 ## Disclaimer

 Please don’t use this library.
-Or at least use it at your own risk.
+Or at least use it at your own risk of being frowned upon, ridiculed, or fired from your job.
+Consider yourself warned.

 ## License